steve1316/uma-android-automation/HOW_IT_WORKS.md

 When the bot decides to race:

 1. **Open the race list** and scan available races.
 2. **Database lookup:** Each detected race name is matched against an internal race database keyed by turn number.
 The database contains grade, fan reward, surface, and distance information.
+Before matching, the OCR'd name is repaired for the classic letter-for-digit confusion (`300Om` becomes `3000m`), and any fuzzy candidate whose database distance contradicts the `(Long)` / `(Mile)` / `(Med)` / `(Sprint)` category spelled out in the detected name is thrown away — without that gate, fuzzy matching happily scores a 3000m Long race at ~0.9 against an 1800m Mile race on the same track.
 3. **Grade priority:** G1 > G2 > G3 > OP > Pre-OP.
 Higher-grade races are always preferred.
 4. **Filtering:** Races can be filtered by minimum fan threshold, preferred terrain, preferred grades, and preferred distances.
 5. **Selection:** The highest-priority race that passes all filters is selected.